Machinist Resume Examples

 - •Summary Statement: Write a brief 2-3 sentence summary highlighting your experience, key skills, and objectives in the machining field.

-- •Technical Skills: List relevant skills such as CNC programming, machine operation, blueprint reading, CAD software proficiency, etc.
+- •Technical Skills: List relevant skills such as CNC programming, machine operation, blueprint reading, CAM software proficiency, etc.

 - •Work Experience: Detail your previous roles, responsibilities, and achievements related to machining.